Can an Asylum Seeker Study in the UK?

 Asylum seekers in the UK are provided with temporary accommodation and support while their refugee status is being determined.
 During this time, they may face restrictions on certain rights and privileges, including access to education.

-Related Article: Why Study in the UK: Personal Statement
+Related Article: Can I Study in America from the UK?

 The Right to Education for Asylum Seekers